City Hall List Controversy Deepens With Questions About Police Surveillance

 By Bill Dries

 The controversy deepened Monday, Feb.
-20, over a list of 81 people – many who have participated in recent protests for different causes in the last year – who require a police escort while anywhere in City Hall.
+20, over a list of 81 people – many who participated in protests in the last year – who require a police escort while anywhere in City Hall.

+Memphis Mayor Jim Strickland says he had no idea police added names to a City Hall list or how they came up with names on a no trespassing list for his home.

-On what was a holiday at City Hall, Memphis Mayor Jim Strickland took questions from reporters for the first time since the list was made public Friday and Strickland followed up Saturday by announcing he had asked Memphis Police Director Michael Rallings to review the names on the list.
+Memphis Mayor Jim Strickland took questions Monday from reporters for the first time since the list was made public Friday and followed up Saturday by announcing he had asked Memphis Police Director Michael Rallings to review names on the list.

-Strickland confirmed Monday that several dozen names he signed a trespassing authorization of agency for in January that applied to his home were put on the City Hall list by police without his knowledge.
+Strickland confirmed Monday that several dozen names he signed a trespassing arrest authorization for in January that applied to his home were put on the City Hall list by police without his knowledge.

 “I trust our Memphis Police Department and the director and there was a reason to have this list prior to my becoming mayor,” Strickland said of the City Hall list.